 - Compared to whom?
 Compared to what?

 - What stops you?
 What would happen if you could?
 How do you stop yourself?

 - What would happen if you did?
 What would happen if you didn’t?

-We’ve included a free link to a PDF list on patterns: Meta Model Language Patterns.
+We’ve included a free link to a complete PDF list of 14 patterns: 14 Meta Model Language Patterns pdfs.